 For EXCHANGE protocol type, a client certificate can be setup from the certificate drop down menu as shown below.
 To select a client certificate (for EXCHANGE protocol) from the drop down menu, a certificate needs to be uploaded.
 You can upload the certificate to WaZa MDM Service Account (Settings > Digital Certificate tab).

-WaZa MDM security supports device encryption as well disabling bluetooth or device's camera.
+WaZa MDM security policy supports device encryption as well disabling bluetooth or device's camera.
 Once the mobile device is encrypted, the encryption cannot be removed unless the device is reset.
-Disable USB debugging and intallation of unknown sources are blocked by default for Work Profile and Device Owner management types.
+Disable USB debugging and intallation of unknown sources are blocked by default for Dedicated Device, Device Owner or Work Profile management types.

 To setup a wallpaper, simply select an image by hitting the Browse button as shown below.
 Supported image types are PNG, JPG and the size should be less then 500kb.
 Wallpaper policy is not available for Work Profile device management type.